normful/nbase/README.md

 An updated copy of our [ER diagram](http://www.gliffy.com/go/publish/5784240) is attached, which incorporates all TA feedback from the first submission, and includes various minor modifications.

+## Translation from ER diagram to SQL tables

+TODO: Add note on whether your tables fully capture your ER diagram
+TODO: Make tables in BCNF

 ## Platform

 - Amazon EC2 virtual server running Ubuntu 12.04.4 LTS